 If you die, your share of the property doesn't automatically pass to the other legal owner(s).
-It goes to whoever is named in your will or, if you haven't got a will, to your next of kin.
+It goes to whoever is named in your will.
+If you don't have a will, your share passes to your next of kin.

 If you have a joint mortgage you are both responsible for the monthly payments, even if one of you has moved out.
-This means that your lender can ask you to pay the whole amount if your partner (or friend) stops paying.
+This means that your lender can ask you to pay the whole amount if your partner or other owner stops paying.

 Your home could be repossessed and sold to pay off your mortgage payments aren't made.

 Joint owners have equal rights to live in a property.
 This means that none of the joint owners can be forced to leave without a court order.